MarioQuiroga32/ohce-kata/README.md

 # ohce-kata
-Solution for Guidesmith's christmas kata by Giorgio &amp; Mario.
+Solution for Guidesmiths christmas kata by Giorgio &amp; Mario.

 Install globally
 ```
 npm i -g ohce-kata
 ```

-To run use
+After installing, you will be able to interact with the app like this:
 ```
-okta-kata <your name>
+$ ohce Pedro
+> ¡Buenos días Pedro!
+$ hola
+> aloh
+$ oto
+> oto
+> ¡Bonita palabra!
+$ stop
+> pots
+$ Stop!
+> Adios Pedro
 ```